noxtton/poc-pear-react-vite-tailwind/README.md

 Use JSX when working with Pear Desktop Apps.

-This project is a proof of concept to demonstrate how to set up a Pear Desktop App using React and Vite with Tailwind CSS.
+This project is an example to demonstrate how to set up a Pear Desktop App using React and Vite with Tailwind CSS.

 ## Running the Project